Vijayaraghavan

-Vijayaraghavan (born 12 January 1951) is an Indian actor who predominantly works in Malayalam cinema.
+Narayanapillai Vijayaraghavan (born 12 January 1950), known mononymously as Vijayaraghavan, is an Indian actor who predominantly works in Malayalam cinema.
 He is known for his character roles.
 He is the son of drama and cinema artist N. N. Pillai.

 Early life and family

-Vijayaraghavan is the son of veteran actor N. N. Pillai and Chinnamma.
-He was born in Kuala Lumpur on 12 January 1951, the capital of the Federation of Malaya, where his father worked as an Estate Manager.
+Vijayaraghavan was born on 12 January 1950 to N. N. Pillai and Chinnamma at Kuala Lumpur, Federation of Malaya, where his father worked as an Estate Manager.
 He has two sisters Sulochana and Renuka.
 He had his primary education from Govt.
 High School, Kudamaloor.